gvwilson/sensibleadventures/cloudherd/new.md

 What in the name of all that rots are you doing out in this?"

 "*Anna* wanted me to fill the kettle," Noxy said stupidly.
 "But---the lightning.
-It hit the weather vane."
+It hit---"

-"I can see the lightning hit it," Aft said testily.
-He took her by the shoulders and peered into her eyes, then relaxed slightly.
-"You'll be all right.
-Just a bit of a scare.
-Come on, let's get you back to---wait."
+"I can see what the lightning hit," Aft said testily.
+"Come on, let's get you back to---wait."
 He sniffed.
 "What's burning?"

 Noxy grabbed his arm and pointed.
 "There!
 Upstairs!"
 A bright lick of flame was suddenly dancing in a window.
 Another joined it as the familiar herby smell of burning moss caught in Noxy's nostrils.
+One of the burning splinters had fallen into the piles of dried moss the villagers used to stuff mattresses and pillows.

 "Get your mother!"
 Aft ordered, then cupped his hands around his mouth.
 "Fire!
 Fire!
 Fire!"